-- Over medium heat, add ground beef to a large saute pan.
-Sprinkle with turmeric and mash into crumbles, about 7 to 9 minutes until completely browned.
+- Over medium heat, add 1 tablespoon oil and when hot, add the ground beef to a large saute pan.
+Sprinkle with turmeric and mash the meat into crumble for about 7 to 9 minutes, until completely browned.
 Remove meat with a slotted spoon and discard the remaining fat.

-- Using the same pan, heat oil over medium-high heat and add onion, and curry leaves, if using.
+- Using the same pan, heat the last tablespoon of oil over medium-high heat and add onion, salt, and curry leaves, if using.
 Cook until golden, about 8 minutes.
 Reduce heat if necessary to keep from sticking, and/or add a tablespoon of water.

 - Add ginger garlic paste and stir for 1 to 2 minutes until it no longer smells raw.
-Add the chili powder, salt, cloves and cinnamon.
+Add the chili powder, cloves, and cinnamon.
 Stir cooking the spices for another minute, then add the tomato sauce.
 Cover and simmer for 6 minutes.

 - Return meat and add peas (if using), to the pan, stirring well and cook for another 7 more minutes.
 Stirring several times, continuing to break down the meat.
 You are typically looking for a dry curry; simmer for a few more minutes if necessary.
 Or leave some liquid if you prefer, depending on your preference and how you are using the keema.